Africa Addio: Different versions

-"The old Africa has disappeared.
-Untouched Jungles, huge herds of game, high adventure, the happy hunting ground – those are the dreams of the past.
-Today there is a new Africa - modern and ambitious.
-The old Africa died amidst the massacres and devastations we filmed.
-But revolutions, even for the better, are seldom pretty.
-America was built over the bones of thousands of pioneers and revolutionary soldiers, hundreds of thousands of Indians, and millions of Bison.
-The new Africa emerges over the graves of thousands of whites and Arabs, and millions of blacks, and over the bleak boneyards that once were the game reserves.

-"What the camera sees, it films pitilessly, without sympathy, without taking sides.
-Judging is for you to do, later.
-This film only says farewell to the old Africa, and gives to the world the pictures of its agony."

-IMDb lists the total runtime as 140 minutes, and a 'complete' version on YouTube runs closest to that at 138 minutes, 23 seconds.
+IMDb lists the total runtime as 140 minutes.
+A 'complete' version on YouTube runs closest to that at 138 minutes, 23 seconds.
 This is an Italian language version, with a clear soundtrack and legible English subtitling.
 IMDb lists the different runtimes for previously released versions: USA- 122'; Norway- 124'; and Sweden- 116'.

 Reception and legacy

 Praise

 Praise was usually directed at the film's music and visuals, as well as the courage of the filmmakers to deliver such unique and risky footage to the world, especially of massacres that would have been covered up.
-Africa Addio features the only known combat footage of the Congo Mercenaries, and the only known visual evidence of the Arab genocide during the Zanzibar Revolution.
+Africa Addio features the only known combat footage of the Congo mercenaries, and the only known visual evidence of the genocide of ethnic Arabs during the Zanzibar Revolution.
 In Italy, it won the 1966 David di Donatello award for producer Angelo Rizzoli.
 Some conservative publications, such as Italy's Il Tempo, praised the film.
-In 1968 at the Carnival of Viareggio, a float inspired by the film took part and made by the master of papier-mâché Il Barzella.
+In 1968 at the Carnival of Viareggio, a float inspired by the film was part of the parade.
+It was made by the master of papier-mâché, Il Barzella.
 Some items from this float, along with other memorabilia including a copy of the book by John Cohen, are kept in Museum of Dizionario del Turismo Cinematografico in Verolengo.

-Many commentators, however, accused it of racism and misrepresentation.
-Jacopetti and Prosperi responded to criticism of the film by defending their intentions.
-In the 2003 documentary The Godfathers of Mondo, Prosperi argues that the criticism was due to the fact that, "The public was not ready for this kind of truth," and Jacopetti explicitly states that the film “was not a justification of colonialism, but a condemnation for leaving the continent in a miserable condition.”
-The subsequent film collaboration between the two men, Addio Zio Tom, explored the horrors of American racial slavery and was intended (in part) to combat the charges of racism leveled against them following the release of Africa Addio (though that, too, was criticized for perceived racism).
+Many commentators, however, accused the film of racism and misrepresentation.
+Jacopetti and Prosperi responded to critics of the film by defending their intentions.

+In the 2003 documentary The Godfathers of Mondo, Prosperi argues that the criticism was due to the fact that, "The public was not ready for this kind of truth."
+Jacopetti says that the film “was not a justification of colonialism, but a condemnation for leaving the continent in a miserable condition.”

+The two men next collaborated on the film Addio Zio Tom, which explored the horrors of American racial slavery.
+It was intended (in part) to combat the charges of racism leveled against them following the release of Africa Addio.
+Their film about US history was also criticized for perceived racism.